We are building a team of biologists, engineers

 🇵🇹➝🇳🇱➝🇬🇧➝🇩🇪➝🇺🇸➝🇬🇧➝🇭🇰

-Tiago has always enjoyed being in the lab, and his postdoctoral years were no exception.
-For his final postdoc, he joined Dr. James Briscoe’s group in London, where he discovered that it was indeed possible to do everything all at once in the pursuit of a scientific question.
-He continues to combine classic embryology, human stem cell biology, and computational approaches to study human development.
+Tiago has always enjoyed tinkering, and his postdoctoral years were no exception.
+For his final postdoc, he joined Dr. James Briscoe’s group in London, where he combined classic embryology, human stem cell biology, and computational approaches to study human development.
 His group focuses on engineering signalling centers in vitro to generate human tissues with defined complexity and morphology, aiming to create reproducible and functional models for research and medicine.

 Tiago Rito